 - High risk of health problems in preterm babies.

-- The spread of abscess in other parts of the body.
-Such a thing could result in severe heath complications such as Ludwig’s angina, which can endanger your pregnancy.
+- The spread of abscess to other parts of the body, which could cause severe health complications such as Ludwig’s angina.

 - High risk of early childhood tooth decay problems.

-If you are pregnant and you experience any sort of pain or discomfort in your teeth, consult your doctors immediately your obstetrician/gynecologist and your dentist.
+If you are pregnant and experience pain or discomfort in your teeth, consult your obstetrician/gynecologist and your dentist.

-It is also important you tell your dentist about your pregnancy as he can take care with X-rays.
-If avoidable, dentists won’t resort to X-rays during your pregnancy as radiation can harm the fetus.
+It is also important to tell your dentist about your pregnancy so that they won’t resort to X-rays during your pregnancy as radiation can harm the fetal development.
 Your pregnancy will also determine if you are an ideal candidate for a procedure that requires anesthesia and the type of medicines you can take for your treatment.

 By now, you know why it is important for women to prevent abscess tooth or dental problems during pregnancy.
-Here are some simple preventive measures, which you should follow:
+Here are some simple preventive measures to follow (4):

 - Brush and floss twice daily.
 Use a toothbrush with soft bristles and consult your dentist to use the right toothpaste during your pregnancy.

 - If you are trying to get pregnant, go for periodical dental check-ups to ensure no or minimal problems during your term.